 Here’s a closer look.

-Apple’s descriptions tell you what Private Browsing Mode is, but not in much detail.
+Apple’s descriptions tell you what it is, but not in much detail.
 When you open it, some text tells you that it won’t save your history, visited pages or AutoFill information.
 Their website tells you the same, and there’s a reason for this vagueness.

 Apple doesn’t say much about Private Browsing Mode because it doesn’t do all that much.
 Like they say, it won’t create any new browsing history and your AutoFill won’t save anything.
 It’ll also prevent some websites from creating cookies, which would allow them to track your phone.

-Private Browsing Mode hides your browsing activity from other people who may use your iPhone.
+It hides your activity from other people who may use your iPhone.
 Not saving cookies or AutoFill information makes sure that other users can’t find any lingering evidence of it.
 Beyond that, though, it doesn’t do much in way of protecting your privacy.

 Private Browsing Doesn’t Block Everything

-What Private Browsing Mode doesn’t do may be more significant than what it does.
+What it doesn’t do may be more significant than what it does.
 While it hides your browsing habits from anyone who gets on your iPhone, it doesn’t block everyone.
 Websites, your internet service provider (ISP) and advertisers can still see everything.

-Private Browsing Mode may not be as private as you’d think, but the same is true of Google’s Incognito Mode.
+Private Browsing Mode may not be as secure as you’d think, but the same is true of Google’s Incognito.
 Google even faces a $5 billion lawsuit for allegedly misleading users.